apache/nuttx/configs/pnev5180b/README.txt

     This configuration includes a USB Composite Device with both CDC/ACM and CDC/ECM.
 NuttShell provides a terminal via CDC/ACM.
 A network interface (eth0) is also provided via CDC/ECM.

+  knsh:
+    This is identical to the nsh configuratio above except that NuttX is built as a kernel-mode, monolithic module and the user applications are built separately.